duceppemo/BACoN/README.md

 ## Workflow
 BACoN follows these steps:
-1. Extract Nanopore reads matching reference with `minimap2` (ideally using the same reference used for targeted sequencing).
+1. Extract Nanopore reads matching reference with `minimap2` or `bbduk` (ideally using the same reference used for targeted sequencing).
 2. Remove Nanopore adapters with `porechop` and filter low quality extracted reads with `filtlong`.
-3. Assemble the extracted reads with `flye`.
+3. Assemble the extracted reads with `flye` or `shasta`.
 Note that the `ont-hq` flag is used here, assuming you used Guppy5+ or Q20 (<5% error).
-4. Compare samples with a core SNP approach using `parsnp`
+4. Compare samples with a core SNP approach using `parsnp`.
+Boostrap trees create with `RAxML` and `FastTree` are also available (use SNPs from `parsnp`).

 ## Installation
 1. Create virtual environment and install all dependencies.
 Requires conda to be installed.
 See [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) for instructions if needed:
 ```
 # Create environment
 conda create -n BACoN -y -c bioconda -c etetoolkit porechop filtlong minimap2 \
-    samtools flye bbmap git ete3 pysam bandage parsnp harvesttools raxml fasttree
+    samtools flye shasta bbmap git ete3 pysam bandage parsnp harvesttools raxml \
+    fasttree psutil pandas

 # Activate enviroment
 conda activate BACoN